Industrial Organizational Psychology, M.S.

-Industrial/organizational (I/O) psychologists help organizations of all sizes and types better manage employees using evidence-based tactics and scientific research.
-Students delve into issues of critical relevance to today’s businesses, including talent management, assessment, training and organizational development and work-life balance to give employers a greater understanding of how to assess, select, develop, manage and retain their most valuable assets.
-A master’s degree in industrial organizational psychology prepares students to work and complete research in the complex arena of multinational organizations.
+Industrial/organizational (I/O) psychologists help organizations of all sizes and types better manage employees using evidence-based approaches and scientific research.
+Students delve into issues of critical relevance to today’s businesses, including talent management, assessment, training and organizational development and work-life balance to give employers a greater understanding of how to assess, select, develop, manage, and retain their most valuable assets.
+A master’s degree in industrial/organizational psychology prepares students to work and complete research in the complex arena of multinational organizations.

 Graduates with a master’s degree in industrial organizational psychology from Florida Tech frequently pursue careers in business and consulting, while others enter research and academic organizations.
 Some of the many employers of Florida Tech alumni include:

 - Bank of America